LaMonte Wade Jr Player Props: Giants vs. Padres

 LaMonte Wade Jr At The Plate

-- Wade has driven in a run in five games this year (21.7%), including one multiple-RBI game.
+- Wade has driven in a run in six games this season (25.0%), including one multiple-RBI game.

-- He has scored in seven of 23 games so far this year.
+- In eight of 24 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.